-Development may include but are not limited to one or more of the following:

-- Member Interviews - Medical record review - Overpayment - Data review - On-site visits - Referral to AHCA Medicaid Program Integrity -MPI - If member interviews are conducted in person, the investigator may: - Contact the member prior to the interview and receive the member's consent to conduct an in-person interview. - o Present and provide a business card to the member. - Complete interview report - Consult the guidelines for medical record review necessary to verify services rendered and/or rendered as billed to the program. - Prior to taking any action associated with a post-payment review to include requesting medical records. - The investigator will maintain any notification letters returned from the post office in the files. - If requesting records on a provider/supplier and it is necessary to obtain the records from the facility, the request to the facility for the records must contain a cc to the provider in question, unless informing the provider/supplier of the request to the facility would jeopardize the investigation.
+- Development may include, but are not limited to, one or more of the following: - Member Interviews - Medical record review - Overpayment - Data review - On-site visits - Referral to AHCA MPI - If member interviews are conducted in person, the investigator may: - o Contact the member prior to the interview and receive the member's consent to conduct an in-person interview. - o Present and provide a business card to the member. - o Complete interview report - Consult the guidelines for medical record review necessary to verify services rendered and/or rendered as billed to the program. - When a medical review is part of the investigation, and before taking any action associated with a post-payment review to include requesting medical records. - The investigator will maintain any notification letters returned from the post office in the files. - If requesting records on a provider/supplier and it is necessary to obtain the records from the facility, the request to the facility for the records must contain a cc to the provider in question, unless informing the provider/supplier of the request to the facility would jeopardize the investigation.
 Keep in mind this depends on the nature of the investigation.
-Be sure to verify the appropriate discipline of the provider (i.e., MD, PhD, etc.).
-If medical records are not received within the requested thirty (30) calendar days, or fifteen (15) calendar days in the case of requests for medical records that are Complaint Sourced, and the provider/supplier still is located at the Medicaid address of record, send a second letter instructing the provider/supplier to submit the requested medical records within fifteen (15) calendar days.
-If the provider/supplier no longer is located at the address of record, or if the provider/supplier has not responded within fifteen (15) calendar days to the second request, discuss with management regarding the next appropriate action. - Case notes must be updated minimally on monthly bases, showing progression of the investigation.

-- After medical record review, onsite, and interview conducted, the Investigator will conclude the investigation with an Education Letter, Overpayment notice, or close with no findings. - Resolution of the investigation should be done within 6 - 12 months. \There may be some investigations that may take longer to work, notes and documentation will address those special circumstances.
+Be sure to verify the appropriate discipline of the provider (e.g., MD, PhD, etc.).
+If medical records are not received within the requested thirty (30) calendar days, or fifteen (15) calendar days in the case of requests for medical records that are complaint sourced, and the provider/supplier still is located at the address of record, send a second letter instructing the provider/supplier to submit the requested medical records within fifteen (15) calendar days.
+If the provider/supplier no longer is located at the address of record, or if the provider/supplier has not responded within fifteen (15) calendar days to the second request, discuss with management regarding the next appropriate action. - Case notes must be updated minimally on a monthly basis, demonstrating progression of the investigation. - After medical record review, onsite, and interview conducted, the investigator will conclude the investigation with an Education Letter, Overpayment notice, or close with no findings. - Resolution of the investigation should be done within 3 6 months.
+There may be some investigations that may take longer to work, notes and documentation will address those special circumstances.
 (Notify MPI of outcome)

-\\ This process is a general guide for an investigation, there may be times that the process will need to be changed.
+^{} This process is a general guide for an investigation, there may be times that the process will need to be changed.

-Attachment C:
+Attachment C

-Internal Flow Chart from the First Point of Suspicious Activity through Reporting of fraud, waste, and abuse.
+Internal Flow Chart from the First Point of Suspicious Activity through Reporting of fraud, waste and abuse.